 - Grab a section on the other side and do the same, grabbing the tails from the last twist and adding it in.
 Twist to the back and secure in place.

 - Now repeat, going side to side, twist, overlap, pin, and repeat.

 - Once all your sides are twisted and pinned, you’ll be left with a small amount of hair at the nape of your neck.
 Tuck it up and pin in place to create a soft chignon.

 Products and Tools You’ll Need

 Phewf!
 There, ya have it!
-Seven styles to up your fine-hair game.
+Seven hairstyles that add volume to fine hair.
 Did you like what you read?
 Hop on over to my Instagram and check out the rest of my hair ideas!
 If you give any of them a go, make sure to tag me (@i.paint.hair), so I can see your creation!